sequelize/sequelize/docs/migrations.md

 ## Query Interface Functions

-Using the `queryInterface` object described before, you will have access to most of already introduced functions.
-Furthermore there are some other methods, which are designed to actually change the database schema.
+Using `queryInterface` object described before you can change database schema.
+Here is a list of various useful methods it supports.

 ### createTable(tableName, attributes, options)